-- Stub axle housing bearings: Remove, clean, and re-oil the bearings. - Transmission: Remove, disassemble, clean, and re-grease the transmission components.
+- 9. Additional Maintenance: Increase your frequency of disassembly, inspection, and lubrication of the following items.
+This is necessary after extended wet use or if the vehicle will not be used for an extended period of time (such as a week or longer).
+This additional maintenance is needed to prevent any trapped moisture from corroding internal steel components. - Stub axle housing bearings: Remove, clean, and re-oil the bearings. - Differentials: Remove, disassemble, clean, and re-grease the differential components.
 Use a light coating of wheel bearing grease (from an auto parts store) on the metal gear teeth.
-Refer to your exploded view diagrams for help with disassembly and reassembly. - Velineon motor: Remove the motor, clean with aerosol motor cleaner, and re-oil the bearings with lightweight motor oil.
+Refer to your exploded view diagrams for help with disassembly and reassembly. - Velineon motor: After operating your model in wet or muddy conditions, remove the motor and clean any mud or dirt from the bearings.
+To access the rear bearing, remove the plastic cap with thumb pressure, or gently pry the cap off with a flat-blade screwdriver.
+To prevent corrosion and assure maximum bearing life, lubricate the bearings with a light oil (available at your local hobby store).
+Following these steps will extend motor life and maintain peak performance.
 Be sure to wear eye protection when using spray aerosol cleaners.